JianXinyu/Data-Structure-and-Algorithms/6 Graph/0 Graph.md

 How to find topological sort?

-1.  find any vertex without  incoming edges.
+1.  find any vertex without  incoming edges by in-degree
 2. print this vertex and remove it, along with its edges, from the graph.
 3. apply the same strategy with the rest graph.